Early life risk factors

 Other lung infections that could lead to long-term lung problems include the adenovirus infection, human metaphneumovirus or rhinovirus.

 Babies who develop wheezy bronchitis are likely to experience a more rapid decline in lung function once they reach the age of 50.
-This may mean they are more susceptible to developing chronic obstructive pulmonary disease (COPD) later in life.
+This may mean they are more susceptible to developing COPD later in life.